2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Candidate Profile

-Applications are welcome from well-qualified and motivated candidates, at all degree levels, who have completed a Bachelor's degree before the start of the grant.
+The Fulbright Commission in Portugal seeks accomplished candidates who have the potential for advancing their fields of study and for fostering research collaborations.
+Applications are welcome from well-qualified and motivated candidates at all degree levels who will have completed a Bachelor's degree before the start of the grant.

-A successful candidate must be able to describe in their application the project's feasibility, objectives, timeline and methodology, the candidate's academic and/or professional excellence, personal motivation, leadership qualities and plans for community engagement while in Portugal.
+Successful applicants must clearly describe in their application the feasibility, objectives, timeline and methodology of their project, as well as demonstrate their academic and/or professional excellence, personal motivation, leadership qualities and plans for community engagement while in Portugal.

 Eligibility